troglobit/troglobit.github.io/_projects/inadyn.markdown

 The following is a list of *some* natively supported DDNS providers.
 Other providers, e.g. <http://twoDNS.de>, can be supported using the custom provider support.
-See the [README][], or `inadyn.conf(5)` found in the tarball, for configuration examples.
+See the [README][], or `inadyn.conf(5)` found in the tarball, for more providers and configuration examples.

 * <https://freedns.afraid.org>
 * <https://www.loopia.com>